johannilsson/android-pulltorefresh/README.md

         }
     }

+### Last Updated

+It's possible to add a last updated time using the method `setLastUpdated` and `onRefreshComplete`.
+The text provided to these methods will be set below the Release to refresh text.
+Note that the time representation is not validated replaces the previous text, which means that it's possible and recommended to add a text similar to "Last Update: 15:23".
+This might be changed in future versions.

 ## 1.5 Support

 To use the widget on 1.5 the necessary drawables needs to be copied to that